-The smallest and lightest source of power for a USB-charged electronic device is a solar panel that is designed for charging USB-charged devices (power output voltage = 5VDC).
+The smallest and lightest source of power for a USB-charged electronic device is a portable solar panel that is designed for charging USB-charged devices (power output voltage = 5VDC).
 As long as good sunshine is able to strike the solar panel, it will produce electricity and recharge a USB-charged device, like a cell phone.
-If one is backpacking in a location where sunshine is expected to be good and to strike the solar panel, a solar panel and a cable that connects the solar panel to the USB-charged device to a standard female USB port is the only other piece of gear that one needs.
+If one is backpacking in a location where sunshine is expected to be good and a cable that connects the solar generator to the USB-charged device to a standard female USB port is the only other piece of gear that one needs.
 In the photo below, one can see our smallest and lightest weight 6-watt, USB-voltage solar panel in solid olive drab that can be used to charge and/or power up most USB devices in the presence of good sunshine.

 In the photo below, one can see the next largest USB-voltage 12-watt portable solar panel in solid black that can be used to charge and/or power up all USB devices, including iPads, in the presence of good sunshine.